What's the food like in Sri Lanka?

-Sri Lanka offers a diversity of cuisine.
+Sri Lanka offers a diverse cuisine full of spice, flavour and colour.
 The national dish is rice and curry, which is even served at breakfast!
-A typical Sri Lankan meal consists of a main curry that could be fish or meat with several side dishes including vegetables, chutneys and sambol.
+A typical Sri Lankan meal consists of a main curry that could be fish, meat or just vegetables with several side dishes including vegetables, chutneys and sambol.
 Made of ground coconut, onion, chilli, dried fish and lime, sambol is fiendishly hot.

 Colonialism left an indelible stamp on the local cuisine.
 A popular Dutch-Portuguese dish is Lamprais (rice steeped in stock with a special curry), accompanied by frikkadels (meatballs), baked and served in banana leaves.